astrohart/MFR/MFR.CommandLine.Models/README.md

 Gets or sets a string containing the content to be replaced in the file system entries.

+##### Remarks

+This property's value is set to the [Empty](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Empty 'System.String.Empty') value if it is not specified on the command line.

 <a name='P-MFR-CommandLine-Models-CommandLineInfo-ShouldCommitPendingChanges'></a>
 ### ShouldCommitPendingChanges `property`